Variational Approach to the Snake Instability of a Bose-Einstein Condensate Soliton: Variational Wavefunction for Snake Instability

 To analytically capture the essential features of the snake instability, we construct a variational ansatz that incorporates both bending of the soliton plane and the emergence of vortex-like excitations along the nodal line.
 Our proposed wavefunction is

 where $ n(x,y) $ denotes the background condensate density, $ \xi_s $ is the soliton coherence length, and $ k $ is the wavenumber characterizing modulations along the soliton plane.
 The variational parameter $ A = \alpha + i\beta $ governs the deviation from the stationary soliton.
 When $ A = 0 $, the ansatz reduces to a pure dark soliton with a planar nodal line.
 A nonzero imaginary part $ \beta $ introduces a bending of the soliton plane, corresponding to the snake-like undulation observed in simulations.
 Meanwhile, the real part $ \alpha $ breaks the nodal line into a chain of alternating phase singularities—effectively a necklace of vortices and antivortices.
 These features qualitatively reproduce the key behaviors seen in both numerical simulations and experimental observations.
 Figure~\ref{fig:ansatz-densities} illustrates how varying the parameter $ A $ leads to different density configurations, ranging from a straight soliton to vortex-laden states.
+In a similar sense, Figure~\ref{fig:ansatz-densities-envelope} illustrates how varying the wavevector of the mode $k$ controls the spacing between successive vortices.
+While the wavelength of the mode $\lambda=\frac{2\pi}{k}$ controls the separation of the appearing vortices, the ratio between the size of a squeezed condensate, as in Figure~\ref{fig:ansatz-densities-envelope}, and the wavelength $\lambda$ determines the number of vortices appearing on the non-uniform background density.

 In the following analysis, we treat $ A $ as a dynamical variable within a Lagrangian framework and use it to characterize the onset and growth of the snake instability.
 As long as $ |A| $ remains small, we qualitatively capture both the bending of the soliton plane and the breakup into alternating vortices within a unified description.
 The $\mathrm{sech}(x/\xi_s)$ factor in the ansatz ensures that the perturbations remain localized around the original soliton plane, which not only reflects the physical nature of the instability but also simplifies the analysis by allowing integrals over powers of the wavefunction to be evaluated in closed form using elementary functions.